 The purpose of the regulation is to allow these activities to proceed without the need to obtain a further Mines Act permit or permit amendment because the proposed activities pose a very low health, safety or environmental risk when carried out under an existing Mines Act permit.

-Proponents are required to notify the Ministry of Energy and Mines prior to undertaking an activity that is deemed authorized.
+Proponents are required to notify the Ministry of Energy, Mines and Low Carbon Innovation prior to undertaking an activity that is deemed authorized.
 All proponent notifications must be submitted through FrontCounter BC.
 Further information and assistance is available: